-Created in 2000, the mobile libraries program now has 14 vehicles (9 minivans, 1 boat library, 3 tuk-tuk libraries and 1 motocycle library) crisscrossing a hundred different sites on the roads of the seven provinces of Cambodia in order to bring the book to disadvantaged people.
-The lack of infrastructure, such as public libraries, deprives communities in the suburbs of neighboring cities and provinces to access books.
+Born in 2000, the mobile libraries program now includes 15 vehicles (9 minivans, 2 boat libraries, 3 tuk-tuk libraries, 1 motorbike library).
+They criss-cross a hundred different sites on the roads and waters of the seven provinces of Cambodia in order to bring the book to the underprivileged.
+The lack of infrastructure, such as public libraries, deprives suburban and rural communities of access to books.

 A typical session